 - A handful of doggy treats.
 If you’re having trouble getting your pup to take to getting their teeth brushed, a treat every once in a while during or after the process as a reward may help you.

 A quick guide to brushing your dog’s teeth

 - Put a small amount of toothpaste on the toothbrush.

-- Once you’re all set to go, gently pull the gums upwards and away to reveal the teeth.
+- Once you’re ready, gently pull the gums upwards and away to reveal the teeth.

-- Brush the entire gum surface in a circular motion, gently covering all areas and taking care to come down to the base of the teeth line.
+- Brush the entire gum surface in a circular motion, gently covering all areas and particularly at the base of the teeth line.

-- Once this is done, the rest will be familiar to you.
-Gently brush the teeth themselves, taking care to focus on cleaning the base of each tooth, in between each tooth and the hard-to-reach teeth in the back of the mouth.
+- Gently brush the teeth themselves, particularly the base of each tooth, in between each tooth and the hard-to-reach teeth in the back of the mouth.

 - Give extra focus to the canine teeth—you’ll most likely notice that they’re visibly grubbier than the rest anyway.

 - Once done, give your well-behaved pup a big pat and offer them a doggy treat or toy to play with.

 - Have their water bowl full and nearby.
 Often they’ll be thirty after a good brushing session.